-Deloitte LLP were appointed auditor to the company during the year and are deemed to be re-appointed under section 487(2) of the Companies Act 2006.
+The auditor, Deloitte LLP, is deemed to be reappointed under section 487(2) of the Companies Act 2006.

 Directors' Report (Continued)

 Statement of directors' responsibilities in respect of the financial statements

 The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.